Rethink Your Auto Insurance Options

 - If UBI isn’t for you, talk to your insurer to determine if there are other cost-saving opportunities.
 Discounts may be available for multiple vehicles, driver education courses, good student, safety devices, anti-theft devices, low mileage, good driver/renewal, auto/home package and dividends.

-- If a friend or roommate borrows your car from time to time, talk to your agent to see if you are covered in case the borrower gets in an accident.
+- If a friend or roommate borrows your car from time to time, talk to your agent or insurer to see if you are covered in case the borrower gets in an accident.
 Likely, the best option is for your friend to have his/her own car insurance to cover any damages.

 - If you’ve given up driving altogether, there are still risks to consider.
 Before accepting a shared ride from a company like Uber or Lyft, know the extent to which you are protected in the event of an accident.